arrowtype/recursive/docs/code-ligatures--implementation/README.md

 # Implementing Code Ligatures

+A summary of this also exists as a [Google Slides deck](https://docs.google.com/presentation/d/11POJKckoGBhDk1kyQu3DC1tNUNJWwqF2FigIV6Tfdwo/edit?usp=sharing).

+---

 There are three primary possible ways I see to implement code ligatures:

 1. Emulate Fira Code: use `calt` to make code ligatures default, and let people disable them if they want to.